 Essential Safety Items to Pack When Going Camping

 - Flashlights.
-Depending on how remote your campsite is, flashlights are absolutely essential.
+Depending on how remote your camp site is, flashlights are absolutely essential.
 Power outlets are not always available, and when it gets dark in the wilderness, it gets DARK.

 - Extra batteries.
 This means for flashlights, cell phones, radios – everything that requires a battery.

 - Extra water.
-Just in case your supply goes bad, have some extra H2O on hand.
+Just in case your water supply goes bad, have some extra H2O on hand.
 The same applies for food – you can never have enough extra provisions.

 - Lighters and matches.
 If you need to cook food or even signal help from the ground, you’ll need these items.
 And let’s be honest – who wants to rub sticks together for hours?

 - Firestarter.
 No one should have to wait around to get a fire started.
 Fortunately, you can use a fire starter in conjunction with a lighter and matches to get a roaring campfire going in no time at all.